Moddable-OpenSource/moddable/documentation/devices/nrf52/README.md

 mcconfig -d -m -p nrf52/moddable_four
 ```

-The `mcconfig` tool builds the application, uploads the application to the Moddable Four device and launches the `xsbug` debugger.
+The `mcconfig` tool builds the application, uploads the application to the Moddable Four device, opens the `xsbug` debugger and launches the app.

+> Note: The `mcconfig` tool will prompt you if the device needs to be put into programming mode.

 Additional `mcconfig` features are provided by the `-t` option: